stevefinch/CS261_Handbook/stack.md

 # Example

 ```
-sample code showing creation, and exercising all of the operations
-or
-a program that doesn't use the structure, and then a version that does
+s = Stack()
+s.push(4)             # add the value 4 to the stack
+s.pop()               # return and remove the value on the top of the stack
+s.peek()              # return the value on the top of the stack, leaving the value on the stack
 ```

-(c) 2018 YOUR NAME.
+(c) 2018 STEVE FINCH.
 All rights reserved.